-Simply put, a static IP address can be thought of as a non-changing internet address for a business.
+Simply put, a static IP address is a non-changing internet address.
 Much like a physical street address, a static IP address can tell other computers or servers on the internet exactly where a specific computer is located or connected to the internet.
-This is useful for many small businesses that have internet-related needs, such as hosting a web, email or an FTP server, remote access to a corporate network, or hosting a webcam for video streaming and videoconferencing applications.
+Since the static IP address does not change, external devices and services always know where to find a server.
+This is useful for many small businesses that have internet-related needs, like in-house or managed web hosting, email and FTP servers, remote access to corporate networks, and videoconferencing.

 Static IP addresses (also known as fixed or dedicated IP addresses), on the other hand, do not change.
-Once a device has been assigned a static IP address, that number typically remains with the device as its internet identifier until the device is decommissioned or the network architecture is modified.
-In most cases, devices that are given static IP addresses tend to be servers and other important equipment and the static IP address makes them easier to find and communicate with.
+Once a device has been assigned a static IP address, that number remains with the device as its internet identifier until the device is decommissioned or the network architecture is modified.
+In most cases, devices that are given static IP addresses tend to be servers and other important equipment that require permanent addresses for other devices to reference.

-- Remote-access convenience: For businesses that use a virtual private network (VPN) or other remote-access solution, a static IP address can make it much easier for employees to work remotely.
+- Remote-access convenience: For businesses using a virtual private network (VPN) or other remote-access solution, a static IP address can make it much easier for employees to work remotely.

-- Reliability of communications: It is much easier to use Voice over Internet Protocol (VoIP) for voice and video communications applications such as teleconferencing.
+- Reliability of communications: Static IP addresses improve videoconferencing connections and make it much easier to use Voice over Internet Protocol (VoIP) services for teleconferencing.

-- Server hosting: For businesses hosting any kind of server, such as web servers, email servers or other internet servers, a static IP address makes it easier for customers and employees to find them via the Domain Name System (DNS).
+- Server hosting: For businesses hosting any kind of server, like web, email or FTP servers, a static IP address makes it easier for customers and employees to find them via the Domain Name System (DNS).

 - Improved DNS support: Having a static IP address greatly simplifies the setup and management of DNS servers and makes it quicker and easier for customers to find a business’s websites and services.

-- Enhanced geo-location services: When services such as weather forecast services or mapping applications can easily determine an IP address’s physical location, they can provide more accurate data for the user because they can deliver information tailored precisely to the user’s exact location rather than a nearby city.
+- Enhanced geo-location services: When services like mapping applications or weather forecasting can easily determine an IP address’s physical location, they can provide more accurate data for the user by delivering information tailored precisely to the user’s exact location rather than to a nearby city.